How to tune SQL in a MySQL system: Find bottlenecks

 So, if you learn SQL tuning,

-you should be able to solve about 1/3 of the problems where the system suddenly becomes heavy! !
+you should be able to solve about one-third of the problems that cause your system to suddenly slow down!!

 *Based on past experience